MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 #### Attacker in the Middle

-Calculated offline - Also known as Adversary in the Middle, this high-precision detection is triggered when an active token theft threat has been identified in a session compromised through stolen credentials.
+Calculated offline - Also known as Adversary in the Middle, this high-precision detection is triggered when an active token theft threat is identified in a session compromised through stolen credentials.
 The user is raised to High risk for manual investigation by the admin.

 #### Atypical travel